jorgecarleitao/schemaflow/docs/index.rst

 This package declares a simple interface to define a stateful data transformation that gives the developer the opportunity to declare what comes in, what comes out, and what states are modified.

-Under this interface, as a developer, you define a :class:`~pipeline.pipe.Pipe` as follows:
+Under this interface, as a developer, you define a :class:`~schemaflow.pipe.Pipe` as follows:

 .. code-block:: python